developmentseed/state-of-eoapi/index.md

 ## Anecdotes

-- sensible defaults FTW
+## sensible defaults FTW

   - makes it easy to quickly demonstrate the capabilities of eoAPI

-- Kudos
+## Kudos

+  - the eoapi-k8s team is on a roll!

-  - @emmanuel is on a roll!
-Montandon + IFRC is an excellent example
+  - @emmanuel is doing an amazing job pushing the limits of eoapi-k8s, Montandon + IFRC is an excellent example

-  - @ali provided some excellent feedback
+  - @ali provided some excellent feedback from recent deployment experience

+  - @gadomski and @yellowcap have been doing a great job flagging helpful features for new projects

 # Next steps